-In this Section, we compare the predictions and performances of each network, focusing especially on the effects of precision of both data and algorithm.
+In this section, we compare the predictions and performances of each network for the Lorenz system (1), focusing especially on the effects of precision of both data and algorithm.
 Networks are trained on trajectories generated by the RK4 integration method and having thousands of points separated by a time step dt = 0.02.
 Predictions are performed starting immediately after the last point used in the training trajectories.
 Subsequent predictions are systematically done from the point previously returned by the network.